Dean Eliott, M.D.

 |Teaching Affiliation||Stelios Evangelos Gragoudas Associate Professor of Ophthalmology, Harvard Medical School|

-Dr. Eliott attended Duke University as an undergraduate, moving on to Vanderbilt University School of Medicine.
-He then completed his ophthalmology residency at Wilmer/Johns Hopkins Hospital where he served as Chief Resident.
-This was followed by a vitreoretinal fellowship at Duke and six years on the faculty at Kresge Eye Institute in Detroit.
+After receiving his medical training from Vanderbilt University School of Medicine, Dr. Eliott completed his ophthalmology residency at Wilmer Eye Institute/Johns Hopkins Hospital.
+This was followed by a vitreoretinal fellowship at Duke University where he was also Chief Resident and a faculty member.
+Dr. Eliott then spent twelve years on the faculty at Kresge Eye Institute in Detroit where he was Director of the Retina Service and Retina Fellowship Director.
 Before coming to Mass.
-Eye and Ear, Dr. Eliott was Professor of Ophthalmology, Director of Clinical Affairs, and Director of Vitreoretinal Fellowship at the USC Keck School of Medicine’s Doheny Eye Institute in Los Angeles.
+Eye and Ear, Dr. Eliott was Professor of Ophthalmology, Director of Clinical Affairs, and Director of Vitreoretinal Fellowship at the University of Southern California Keck School of Medicine’s Doheny Eye Institute in Los Angeles.

 Research and Clinical Interests